HELL YEAH (or no)!

 Here are the key takeaways from the minimum requirements for a foreigner to be granted a Work Permit in Vietnam: an Associate Degree isn’t enough, a bachelor’s degree or higher – alone – isn’t enough, the TESOL, TEFL or CELTA certificate must be a product of nationally recognised training (government-regulated) in the country of origin, the background check has a limited lifespan, the health check must take place in Vietnam, and non-native English speakers must produce proof of their proficiency in English at C1 level or higher.

 Gosh, that’s a lot of information to grasp, further complicated by nothing in Vietnam being ‘black and white’.
-Certainly, it’s best to check with qualified experts if you need a definitive answer on where your circumstances fit in a future Work Permit application in Vietnam.
+It’s best to check with qualified experts if you need a definitive answer on where your situation fits in a future Work Permit application in Vietnam.
 If things don’t work out for you in Vietnam because you don’t have a degree – all is not lost!
-How about Cambodia?
-Holding a degree is not a core requirement for a Work Permit and related visa in Cambodia – it’s a realistic alternative.
+Cambodia is an option.
+Holding a degree isn’t a requirement for a Work Permit and related visa in Cambodia – it’s a realistic alternative.

 Summary

-About the writer: Peter Goudge is the Managing Director (and owner) of Australian Vocational Skills and Education (AVSE-TESOL) in Ho Chi Minh City, Hanoi, Phnom Penh and Online.
-TESOL certification (Australian Government accredited) through AVSE-TESOL provides aspiring ESL teachers with the skills, knowledge and certification they need for jobs teaching English in Vietnam, Cambodia and elsewhere in the world.
+About the writer: Peter Goudge is the Managing Director (and founder) of Australian Vocational Skills and Education (AVSE-TESOL) in Ho Chi Minh City, Hanoi, Phnom Penh and Online.
+TESOL certification (Australian Government accredited) through AVSE-TESOL provides aspiring ESL teachers with the skills, knowledge and certification they need for ESL teaching jobs in Vietnam, Cambodia and elsewhere in the world.
 Here is a link to the AVSE website: www.avse.edu.vn